-Before I had the stroke, I cleaned, I gardened, I cooked and I did the laundry.
-I played with my daughters, I nursed them back to health, took them to school, picked them up from school (well, my ex-wife decided to go to chiropractor and she picked them up).
-I was the assistant director for my daughters, I was always at my daughters’ schools, I read to my daughters and I took them to explore the world.
-I programmed, I made the ketubah (marriage certifications), I engaged in brides, grooms, rabbis, cantors, and Judaic shopkeepers.
-I packaged watercolors, I drove them to FedEx, I shopped, I gardened, and spoke to the workers, carpenters, programmers, etc.
+Before I had the stroke, I cleaned, gardened, cooked, and did the laundry.
+I played with my daughters, nursed them back to health when they were sick, took them to school in the morning, and picked them up from school in the afternoon.
+I was the “assistant director” for my daughters; always at my daughters’ schools, reading to them, and taking my daughters to explore the world.
+I made ketubahs (Jewish marriage certifications) and interacted with brides, grooms, rabbis, cantors, and Judaic shopkeepers.
+I packaged watercolors and delivered the packages to FedEx for shipment.

 After my stroke, I returned home and realized the effort involved in the daily tasks of living.
 My ex-wife was still living with me and expected me to return to my life pre-stroke.
 So, I began the process of bathing, dressing, and eating; but in slow motion.
 After becoming independent with these tasks, I began cleaning, cooking, and doing the laundry.
 While my daughters slept upstairs, I wasn’t just vacuuming the rugs and floors of my house at nighttime.
 This physical exercise triggered changes that stimulated neuroplasticity, producing new connections in my damaged brain.